SuiteDash vs Jira: Honest Comparison for 2026

 - You need advanced roadmaps with cross-team dependency tracking

-- Deep automation with hundreds or thousands of rules is critical
+- Deep automation with hundreds or thousands of rule executions is critical

 - You need enterprise-grade uptime SLAs and security controls